WCAX-TV: Move to Burlington

+CBS and Fox affiliation

-WCAX radio had been a CBS Radio affiliate since 1940, so channel 3 became a CBS television affiliate and has been with the network ever since.
+WCAX radio had been a CBS Radio affiliate since 1940, so channel 3 became a CBS television affiliate.
+It has been with the network ever since.
 As such, until 2017, WCAX-TV was one of the few stations in the United States (not counting network owned-and-operated stations) that has had the same owner, channel number, and primary network affiliation throughout its history.
-The station did hold a secondary Fox affiliation from 1994 through 1997, carrying that network's sports and children's programming; through this arrangement, WCAX-TV was able to carry Fox's NFL coverage, which consisted of the rights to NFC games that had been held by CBS (and thus aired on WCAX-TV) until 1994.
-Cable and satellite viewers received the rest of Fox's programming via the Foxnet cable service in northern Vermont, New York City-based superstation WNYW in most areas of the New York side of the market (except for the far southern reaches, which were served by Albany affiliate WXXA-TV), and Rochester affiliate WUHF and later Buffalo affiliate WUTV in southwestern Quebec.
+The station did hold a secondary Fox affiliation from 1994 through 1997, carrying that network's sports and children's programming.

+Through this arrangement, WCAX-TV was able to carry Fox's NFL coverage, which consisted of the rights to NFC games that had been held by CBS (and thus aired on WCAX-TV) until 1994.
 The secondary Fox affiliation ended when WFFF-TV (channel 44) signed on in 1997.
 On October 25, 2006, WCAX-TV upgraded its digital signal to broadcast CBS programming in high definition.